-GARDE MANGER...includes basic concepts of timing, seasoning and fine garnishing.Focus is placed upon the preparation and plating of appetizers and hors d'oeuvre, salads, vegetables, fruits, dressings, garnishing and displays.
+GARDE MANGER...includes basic concepts of timing, seasoning and fine garnishing.
+Focus is placed upon the preparation and plating of appetizers and hors d'oeuvre, salads, vegetables, fruits, dressings, garnishing and displays.
 The learner will participate in a variety of class projects and catering assignments.
 Teamwork, communication skills, sanitation, safety, cost control, professionalism are emphasized.
 PREREQUISITE: 10316102 Skills Development

-GLOBAL CUISINE ... applies skills and methods to production, seasoning, cooking techniques, plate presentation and speed while exploring Central and Eastern Europe, Mediterranean, and Italian cuisines, along with cuisines of the Orient, the Pacific Rim, Latin America, Mexico, India, Caribbean Islands, and Sub-Saharian Africa.
+GLOBAL CUISINE...applies skills and methods to production, seasoning, cooking techniques, plate presentation and speed while exploring Central and Eastern Europe, Mediterranean, and Italian cuisines, along with cuisines of the Orient, the Pacific Rim, Latin America, Mexico, India, Caribbean Islands, and Sub-Saharian Africa.
 Student creativity is emphasized along with all ACF standards of professionalism.
 Safety, sanitation, and cost control concepts are applied.
-PREREQUISITE: 10316125 Culinary Practicum 3 or10316126 Advanced Restaurant Operations
+PREREQUISITE: 10316126 Advanced Restaurant Operations

-INTRODUCTION TO BAKING AND PASTRY ... introduces learners to the principles and techniques used in the preparation of high-quality baked goods and pastries.
+INTRODUCTION TO BAKING AND PASTRY...introduces learners to the principles and techniques used in the preparation of high-quality baked goods and pastries.
 Students develop skills in breads, muffins, biscuits, custards, pies, cakes, pastries and specialized desserts.
 Skills include creaming, blending, meringues, straight dough, custards and frozen desserts.
 Safety, sanitation and cost control concepts are applied.

-INTRODUCTION TO DIVERSITY STUDIES ... introduces learners to the study of diversity from a local to a global environment using a holistic, interdisciplinary approach.
+INTRODUCTION TO DIVERSITY STUDIES...introduces learners to the study of diversity from a local to a global environment using a holistic, interdisciplinary approach.
 Encourages self-exploration and prepares the learner to work in a diverse environment.
 In addition to an analysis of majority/minority relations in a multicultural context, the primary topics of race, ethnicity, age, gender, class, sexual orientation, disability, religion are explored.
-COREQUISITE: Reading placement assessment or equivalent
+Discuss reading academic course support with your Counselor

-INTRODUCTION TO PSYCHOLOGY ... introduces students to a survey of the multiple aspects of human behavior.
+INTRODUCTION TO PSYCHOLOGY...introduces students to a survey of the multiple aspects of human behavior.
 It involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors, and social influences.
 It directs the student to an insightful understanding of the complexities of human relationships in personal, social, and vocational settings.
-COREQUISITE: Rdg plcmnt assmnt or equiv
+Discuss reading academic course support with your Counselor.

-INTRODUCTION TO RESTAURANT OPERATIONS ... introduces the learner to functioning in a professional environment.
+INTRODUCTION TO RESTAURANT OPERATIONS...introduces the learner to functioning in a professional environment.
 Students will maintain a commercial kitchen and will work together as a team to apply the fundamentals introduced in previous courses, executing preparation techniques and cookingmethods with an "a la minute" and service mindset.
 Students will also explore and develop a range of menus, menu styles, and categories that are employed in the various business segments of the food service industry.
 PREREQUISITE: 10316102 Skills Development

 INTRODUCTION TO STOCKS, SOUPS, AND SAUCES...continues with fundamental principles of classic stocks, soups, and hot and cold sauces.
 The traditional mother and small sauces are covered.
 Stabilizing and thickening methods include roux, beurre manie, arrowroot, and puree, reduction, and emulsion techniques.
 Students practice in the use of tools, utensils, and equipment emphasizing safety and sanitation.
-CONDITION: 103161 or 103161Z Culinary Arts or 313161 or 313161Z Culinary Technical Diploma program reqs met and PREREQ: 10316102 Skills Developement
+CONDITION: 103161 or 1031612 Culinary Arts or 313161 or 3131612 Culinary Technical Diploma program requirements met and PREREQUISITE: 10316102 Skills Development

-NUTRITION ... introduces learner to basic nutritional principles.
-It will prepare students to apply nutritional concepts in a professional, culinary environment with a focus on the seven nutrients and their characteristics, various populations and meeting their nutritional needs, flavor development, menu planning, and recipe modification.
-Students also explore current nutritional issues within the culinary field and within our communities.
+NUTRITION...introduces the learner to basic nutritional principles.
+This course will prepare students to apply nutritional concepts in a professional, culinary environment with a focus on the seven nutrients and their characteristics, various populations and meeting their nutritional needs, flavor development, menu planning, and recipe modification.
+Students will also explore current nutritional issues within the culinary field and within our communities.

-ORAL/INTERPERSONAL COMMUNICATION ... provides students with the skills to develop speaking, verbal and nonverbal communication, and listening skills through individual speeches, group activities, and other projects.
-COREQUISITE: Reading placement assessment or equivalent
+ORAL/INTERPERSONAL COMMUNICATION...provides students with the skills to develop speaking, verbal and nonverbal communication, and listening skills through individual speeches, group activities, and other projects.
+Discuss reading academic course support with your Counselor.